Walkerana muduga: Description

 Two male specimens measure 23 and 29 mm in snout–vent length, whereas an adult female specimen is much larger, 45 mm in SVL.
 The body is squat and raised.
 The snout is bluntly pointed.
 The tympanum is distinct but partly concealed by the supratympanic fold.
 The finger and the toe tips have truncated, enlarged discs.
 The fingers have no webbing while the toes have reduced webbing.
 Skin is dorsally smooth, but there are some small, longitudinal glandular skin folds.
 The dorsum is light fleshy brown.
 The bases of the raised folds are dark brown.
 The inter-orbital space has light brown blotches.
 The lower lip is barred.
 A dark brown streak runs from the tip of snout till the end of the supratympanic fold.
 The flanks are uniform light brown without any markings.
 The limbs are barred.
 The region of throat is yellowish brown while the belly is whitish grey.

+Tadpoles

+Scientists infer that this frog's tadpoles do not live in the water exclusively.
+Instead, they move across wet rocks and moss using their tails and their back legs, which grow in at a younger age than those of other species.